sambacha/Neon-color-scheme/README.md

 git clone https://github.com/MattDMo/Neon-color-scheme.git "~/Library/Application Support/TextMate/Themes"
 ```

 Or, you can just download the [`.zip` file](https://github.com/MattDMo/Neon-color-scheme/archive/master.zip) and put it in the proper theme directory yourself.
+TextMate only supports the `.tmTheme` format, so you won't get any new updates.
+Use Sublime instead!